Companies implement purchasing strategies in order to:

-These purchasing strategies may include such choices as making procurement savings by using centralized purchasing which is concentrating the entire procurement activities within one principal location.
+Some purchasing strategies may include such choices as making procurement savings by using centralized purchasing which is concentrating the entire procurement activities within one principal location & source of authority.

 Other companies may use a procurement strategy of using a core purchasing cycle.
 This is where they order from a group of regular vendors and use outsourcing procurement for their larger and ad hoc purchases.

 3. Procurement Auctions

 Still others, particularly when they are seeking labor for short-term projects will use procurement auctions in order to obtain the best pricing levels.

 Regardless of the size of the company, there is a core group of 7 purchasing strategies that most of them implement.